hawkeye438/City-Generator/COMP371/Readme.txt

 ---Mouse---
 -----------

--Rotates camera base on mouse cursor direction
+--Hold Left or Middle or Right Mouse buttons-- -Rotates camera base on mouse cursor direction.

+--SPACEBAR--
+-Lock the cursor into the screen and rotates the camera base on mouse cursor direction.

 -----------
 ----Fog----